samheutmakerdfs/run-book-template/run-book-template.md

 > Details of the expected throughput/traffic: call volumes, peak periods, quiet periods.
 What factors drive the load: bookings, page views, number of items in Basket, etc.)

-_(e.g. Max: 1000 requests per second with 400 concurrent users - Friday @ 16:00 to Sunday @ 18:00, driven by likelihood of barbecue activity in the neighborhood)_
+_This system is able to reliably handle up to 100 requests per second with the current configuration._

 #### Hot or peak periods

-_
+_Peak periods will be quarterly and annually when finanicial reports are due for submission to the SEC._

 #### Warm periods

-_
+_No information on warm periods is currently know._

 #### Cool or quiet periods

-_
+_No information on quiet periods is currently known._

 ### Environmental differences